Shivam-S-Singh/COSTAATT_Final_Project/README.md

 # COSTAATT Final Project Overview

-## The application of DevOps in Campus Area Networks
+## The Application of DevOps in Campus Area Networks